charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 There are here only five roles in clprolf, simu_comp_as_worker(or worker_agent, comp_as_worker), simu_real_world_obj(or "simu_real_obj", "simu_agent", "agent", "abstraction"), model_real_world_obj(or "model", "model_real_obj"), information and indef_obj: only code for computer, or pure code of simulation. clprolf is based on the fact that you can notice use agents to some objects in a system.
 And some objects emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
 Even in system programming, much abstractions of such objects are used, such as connections, streams, files or threads.
 Then, the other kind of objects could be objects for computational or technical tasks.
 We tell that it is as algorithmic tasks given to a computer seen as a worker.
 So this object is seen as a micro-computer, specialized in the given task.
-Ihe micro-computer is quite like a worker agent.
+The micro-computer is quite like a worker agent.
 So we emulate a worker, and it needs a compilation to truly understand the algorithms.
 These roles of objects aims to help for make clearer the object oriented programming, and facilitate maintenance.
 It aims also to facilitate design choices, and responsabilities separation.
 The simu_real_obj(or equivalent) should be easier to use and write, in general.
 The vision and role of the object is clearly indicated, and it adds information on the design of the developer.